 Comments: An alert will remain active until the collection script completes successfully.

-This config check will generate an Error alert if the config file cannot be retrieved.
+This config check will generate a warning alert if the config file cannot be retrieved.
+You can also add an alert trigger interval to control when the alert is triggered.
+For more information, see Alert Trigger Interval.

 Description: Generates an alert if any change is detected in the content of the config file.